shadow431/smartsheet-webhook-authorizer/README.txt

-Light docker for lambda that just handles webhook chalanges and authorizations
+Light docker for lambda that just handles webhook call and posts to event bridge

 --------